FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/Lecture 7 Network Layer Part 1.md

 > 	- C, -
 > 	- D, 1
 > - When the connection from B to A breaks, B looks at D and updates its vector table to 2+1=3
-> - D sees that all neightbors have a path of A>2 -> it updates it's value to 4
+> - D sees that all neighbors have a path of A>2 -> it updates it's value to 4
 > - the loop continues
 ## Link state routing
 - Doesn't suffer from *count to infinity problem*